Codeception/codeception.github.com/docs/modules/WebDriver.md

 #### ChromeDriver

-To run tests in Chrome browser you may connect to ChromeDriver directly, without using Selenium Server.
+To run tests in Chrome/Chromium you may connect to ChromeDriver directly, without using Selenium Server.

 1. Install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started).
 2. Launch ChromeDriver: `chromedriver --url-base=/wd/hub`